2006 Commonwealth Games opening ceremony: Parade of nations

 Contrary to tradition, the nations did not enter the stadium in alphabetical order, but by regions of the Commonwealth.
 European nations entered the stadium first, followed by those from Africa, Asia, the Americas, the Caribbean and finally, Oceania.
 English athletes and officials entered the stadium first (as the host of the 2002 Commonwealth Games in Manchester) while the host nation, Australia entered last.
 The athletes entered with The Cat Empire playing a specially written musical 'set', tailoring music to specific regions.

 Queen's baton

 The final leg of the Queen's Baton Relay included the baton being handed to the 16 captains of the Australian Football League across the floating flags and fish along the Yarra River.
-After each of the captains had carried the baton, the last of the captains handed the baton to Ron Barassi, who walked on a semi submerged pontoon, giving the effect that he was walking on water (some commentators joked that the stunt "proved what most of us suspected").
+After each of the captains had carried the baton, the last of the captains (David Neitz) handed the baton to Ron Barassi, who walked on a semi submerged pontoon, giving the effect that he was walking on water (some commentators joked that the stunt "proved what most of us suspected").
 Barassi then handed the baton to Herb Elliott.